shohei909/Lisla/document/en/sora/README.md

 ### Multi-line string

-Sora supports multi-line quoted string syntax.
+Litll supports multi-line quoted string syntax.

 In multi-line string syntax, some whitespaces and newlines are ignored.